Guanfacine in sustained release form was approved in 2015 and entered the market in 2016 with an indication for ADHD in children and adolescents.

 4.2.1.
 CYP3A4 inhibitors and guanfacine¶

-Strong CYP3A4 inhibitors increase blood levels of guanfacine after initiation; weak and moderate CYP3A4 inhibitors may do so if appropriate.
+Strong CYP3A4 inhibitors increase the blood level of guanfacine after the start of administration, weak and moderate CYP3A4 inhibitors may do so.

-While the package insert recommends halving the guanfacine dose when CYP3A4 inhibitors are administered concomitantly, halving does not appear to be sufficient when antipsychotics are taken augmentatively.
-Avoidance of CYP3A4 inhibitors appears to be recommended when guanfacine is taken concomitantly.
+While the package leaflet recommends halving the dose of guanfacine with concomitant administration of CYP3A4 inhibitors, halving the dose does not appear to be sufficient when taking augmenting antipsychotics.
+Avoiding CYP3A4 inhibitors appears to be advisable when taking guanfacine at the same time.

-Grapefruit juice should always be avoided when taking psychiatric medications.
+Grapefruit juice should always be avoided when taking psychiatric medication.

-Valproate is reported to show increased plasma levels when taken concomitantly with guanfacine.
+Valproate is said to show increased plasma levels when taken in parallel with guanfacine.

-Guanfacine and clonidine are thought to be antagonized by tricyclic antidepressants and phenothiazines.
+Guanfacine and clonidine should be antagonized by tricyclic antidepressants and phenothiazines.

-Concomitant use of beta-blockers or sudden discontinuation of guanfacine may result in a hypertensive response.
+Simultaneous use of beta-blockers or sudden discontinuation of guanfacine can lead to a hypertensive reaction.

 5. Long-term effect: No habituation effects of guanfacine¶

-A meta-analysis of 87 randomized placebo-controlled double-blind trials found no evidence of diminishing effects of methylphenidate, amphetamine medications, atomoxetine, or α2-antagonists with prolonged use.
+A meta-analysis of 87 randomized placebo-controlled double-blind studies found no evidence of a decrease in the effect of methylphenidate, amphetamine drugs, atomoxetine or α2 antagonists with prolonged use.

-6. Theoretical considerations of guanfacine: only in ADHD-HI, not in ADHD-I / SCT?¶
+6. Theoretical considerations on guanfacine: only for ADHD-HI, not for ADHD-I / SCT?¶

-A large increase in norepinephrine / dopamine shuts down the PFC.
-This deactivation of the PFC occurs through alpha 1-adrenoceptors, which have lower norepinephrine and cortisol affinity than alpha 2-adrenoceptors and are therefore only addressed at very high norepinephrine and cortisol levels.
+A strong increase in noradrenaline / dopamine shuts down the PFC.
+This deactivation of the PFC occurs via alpha-1 adrenoceptors, which have a lower noradrenaline and cortisol affinity than alpha-2 adrenoceptors and are therefore only addressed at very high noradrenaline and cortisol levels.

-Therefore, a particularly large increase in DA and NE during severe stress could lead to (frequent) underactivation of the PFC, which is typical in ADHD-I.
+A particularly strong increase in DA and NE during severe stress could therefore lead to a (frequent) underactivation of the PFC, as is typical in ADHD-I.

-This background could explain Raynaud’s and hypertension problems in some ADHD-I sufferers, which are also mediated by alpha-1-adrenoceptors.
+This could explain Raynaud’s and high blood pressure problems in some people with ADHD-I, which are also mediated by alpha-1 adrenoceptors.

-The question is whether alpha-1-adrenoceptor antagonists, which have been used successfully against Raynaud’s disease and hypertension, might not also be helpful against the PFC blockades in ADHD-I.
+The question is whether alpha-1-adrenoceptor antagonists, which are successfully used against Raynaud’s and hypertension, might not also be helpful against PFC blockades in ADHD-I.

-Agonization of the more affine alpha-2 receptors is opposite in effect to antagonization of the alpha-1 receptors.
-As with the cortisol receptors, the less affine receptor (there: glucocorticoid receptor, here: alpha-1 adrenergic receptor) is responsible for shutting down the system and is only addressed at very high levels of messenger.
-If the more affine receptors (there: mineralocorticoid receptor, here: alpha-2 receptor) are too strong, the less affine shut-off receptors are not reached.
-Alpha-2 agonists occupy the free capacities of the more affine receptors, leaving more neurotransmitter free to now address the alpha-1 adrenoceptors.
-In ADHD-I, guanfacine and yohimbine would therefore need to enhance PFC cutoff.
+The agonization of the more affine alpha-2 receptors has the opposite effect to the antagonization of the alpha-1 receptors.
+As with the cortisol receptors, the less affine receptor (there: glucocorticoid receptor, here: alpha-1 adrenoceptor) is responsible for switching off the system and is only addressed at very high levels of messenger substances.
+If the more affine receptors (there: mineralocorticoid receptor, here: alpha-2 receptor) are too pronounced, the less affine switch-off receptors are not reached.
+Alpha-2 agonists occupy the free capacities of the more affine receptors, leaving more messenger substance free, which can now address the alpha-1 adrenoceptors.
+In ADHD-I, guanfacine and yohimbine should therefore enhance PFC deactivation.

-Guanfacine is an alpha-2-A and alpha-2-D adrenoceptor agonist, and yohimbine is an alpha-2-B adrenoceptor agonist.
+Guanfacine is an alpha-2-A and alpha-2-D adrenoceptor agonist, yohimbine is an alpha-2-B adrenoceptor agonist.

-This connection opens the question of whether-at least in theory-guanfacine and yohimbine should be avoided in ADHD-I and might have a particularly useful use in ADHD-HI to shut down an overloaded PFC
+This connection opens up the question of whether - at least theoretically - guanfacine and yohimbine should be avoided in ADHD-I and could have a particularly useful purpose in ADHD-HI to shut down an overloaded PFC

-“I take 1 mg of guanfacine about 5 to 6 hours before bedtime.
+“I take 1 mg of guanfacine about 5 to 6 hours before going to bed.

-When I take it in the morning, I get a little tired and don’t feel like it helps that much.
-When I take it so that the theoretical peak is at bedtime, I sleep much better.
+If I take it in the morning, I get a bit tired and don’t feel like it helps that much.
+If I take it so that the theoretical peak is at bedtime, I sleep much better.

 My sleep is somehow deeper and more restful and my brain feels somehow… more alive? better supplied with blood?
-When I first started taking it, I felt a weird crackling sensation in my neck/under my ears after 5-6 hours, then a kind of wet-feeling pressure wave came through my head that briefly caused me dizziness, but immediately went away when I moved my head.
-Since then, I can feel more clearly when my neck is tense.
-Relaxation exercises now also reduce the pressure at the top, front and sides of the head, not just the neck.
+The first time I took it, after 5-6 hours I felt a funny crackling sensation in my neck/under my ears, then a kind of wet-feeling pressure wave came through my head, which made me dizzy for a short time, but went away immediately when I moved my head.
+Since then I can feel more clearly when my neck is tense.
+Relaxation exercises now also reduce the pressure at the top, front and sides of my head, not just in my neck.

-It also helps me with an extremely strong stress response that paralyzes my brain at times.
+It also helps me combat an extremely strong stress response that sometimes paralyzes my brain.

-I used to have blackouts in exams when I was starting out in college.
-It feels like a kind of “stress squeeze” in my stomach that gets squeezed out and causes a “stress wave” in the abdomen, which then crawls up and wants to tense the chest, and the brain above the eyes and “on top” feels “turned off”.
-I then can’t think straight.
-This is extremely mitigated with the guanfacine.“
+When I started university, I kept having blackouts during exams.
+It feels like a kind of “stress squeeze” in my stomach, which is squeezed out and causes a “stress wave” in the abdomen, which then crawls up and tries to tense the chest, and the brain above the eyes and “on top” feels like it “switches off”.
+I can then no longer think clearly.
+This is extremely attenuated with guanfacine.“

-The is the most vivid description of the shutdown of the PFC by alpha-1 adrenoceptors that we have found so far.
+This is the most vivid description of the deactivation of the PFC by alpha-1 adrenoceptors that we have found so far.

 Caution: individual reports of drug effects must not be generalized!